 As the contact stress increases, the plastic zone grows until eventually it reaches the cam surface.

 Full Plasticity occurs when the Contact Stress reaches the surface.
 The Contact Stress is then:

-[The cam will fail with Low Cycle Fatigue - from Rail Paper: The theory that predicts this is 'upper bound' theory, which postulates plastic flow.
-Equating the rate at which the external load does work to the rate at which energy is absorbed within the material provides an upper bound on the true maximum load the contact can sustain.
-Personally, I have no idea about this theory]
+The cam will fail with Low Cycle Fatigue, ~103 cycles.
+The theory that predicts this is 'upper bound' theory, which postulates plastic flow.
+It equates the rate at which the external load does work to the rate at which energy is absorbed within the material - defined as the upper bound of the true maximum load the contact can sustain.
+[Personally, I have no idea about this theory].

 Traction Coefficient, μ, has an effect on the maximum value and the depth of the maximum shear stress.